-Non-Specified (4)
+Non specified (4)

-- Investment Counterpa • Counterparties falling into category as at December 2022 Fitch Moody's S & P £m Period (1) UK Banks / Building Societies F1,F2 P-1,P-2 A-1,A-2 6 <2mth (Fixed Term deposits) Higher than BBB Higher than Baa2 Higher than BBB
+Short- term Credit Rating s Long- Term Credit Rating s Short- term Credit Ratings Long- Term Credit Ratings Short- term Credit Rating s Long- Term Credit Rating s Investm ent Limits per Counter party Investment Limits per Counterparty Counterparties falling into category as at December 2023 Fitch Moody' s S & P £m Period (1) UK Banks/Buildin g Societies F1, F2 P-1, P- 2 A-1, A-2 (Fixed Term deposits) Higher than BBB Higher than Baaa2 Highe r than BBB 6 <2mth

 - 1 The investment period begins from the date on which funds are paid over. - 1.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency and means that they are exempt from bail-in.
 Where there is no investment specific credit rating but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments. - 2.
 Overall limit for investments in MMFs of £24 million. - 3.
-Overall limit of £18 million.
+Overall limit of £24 million.